devqurious/golf_blog/content/about.md

 ### Devendra Rath

 He has been playing this game for many years, and in the intervening years, his game has changed by leaps and bounds.
-He started bad, and now he has become worse, in a wierd degenerative manner.
+He started bad, and now he has become worse, in a weird degenerative manner.